The Chase Freedom Unlimited® Card is one of many valuable Ultimate Rewards points-earning cards in the lineup from JP Morgan Chase.

 All of Chase’s premium Ultimate Rewards cards have annual fees; one even as high as $550.
 These fees help offset the cost of higher value redemption options, including transferring points to airlines and hotels.

-Above, we outlined the listed redemption options if you only hold the Chase Freedom Unlimited, and each of them had a redemption value of $.01 per point.
+Above, we outlined the listed redemption options if you only hold the Freedom Unlimited card, and each of them had a redemption value of $.01 per point.

-Now, let’s take a look at a few ways that you can redeem your points for higher values when you have another of Chase’s premium Ultimate Rewards credit cards to pair with your Freedom Unlimited.
+Now, let’s take a look at a few ways that you can redeem your points for higher values when you have another of Chase’s premium Ultimate Rewards credit cards to pair with your Freedom Unlimited card.

 Transfers Between Ultimate Rewards Cards

-The Freedom Unlimited is just one of several Ultimate Rewards-earning cards that Chase offers.
+The Freedom Unlimited card is just one of several Ultimate Rewards-earning cards that Chase offers.

 With one of the premium cards (like the Chase Sapphire Preferred card, the Chase Sapphire Reserve® Card, or the Ink Business Preferred® Credit Card), your Ultimate Rewards points are much more flexible.

 The best part?
-If you have one of those premium cards and also have the Freedom Unlimited, you can transfer the points you earn with the Freedom Unlimited over to your other cards.
+If you have one of those premium cards and also have the Freedom Unlimited card, you can transfer the points you earn with the Freedom Unlimited card over to your other cards.
 This means you can take advantage of the higher value redemption options!

 Opening up the higher value redemptions takes the limited points you’ve earned and instantly makes them more valuable.